briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 following conditions:

-    1. _(1)_ When approaching the crest of a grade or upon a curve in the highway, where the operator’s view is obstructed within such a distance as to create a hazard in the event traffic might approach from the opposite direction;
+    1. _(1)_ When approaching the crest of a grade or upon a curve in the highway, where the operator's view is obstructed within such a distance as to create a hazard in the event traffic might approach from the opposite direction;